01 of 10

-Amelia Island Museum of History - Showcases some 4,000 years of Florida history and offers walking tours of Historic Downtown Fernandina Beach.
+Amelia Island Museum of History - This museum showcases some 4,000 years of Florida history and offers walking tours of Historic Downtown Fernandina Beach.

-Amelia River Cruises - Narrated tours of Amelia's scenic waterways.
+Amelia River Cruises - The cruises include narrated tours of Amelia's scenic waterways.

-Historic Fort Clinch - Amelia Island - A visit to Amelia Island isn't complete without a tour of the historic Fort Clinch, located within Fort Clinch State Park.
-During your tour, you may be greeted and admonished by a Union soldier who will educate you on what it was like to be a Union soldier.
-He offers a very unique and entertaining glimpse into the past as it was in 1864.
+Historic Fort Clinch, Amelia Island - A visit to Amelia Island isn't complete without a tour of the historic Fort Clinch, located within Fort Clinch State Park.
+During your tour, you may be greeted and admonished by a Union soldier who will educate you on the day-to-day realities of his life.
+He'll offer a very unique and entertaining glimpse into 1864.

 Pensacola Scenic Bluffs Highway - The first highway in the state to earn the Florida Scenic Highway designation is packed with historic significance.

 St. Augustine Lighthouse and Museum - Climb the 165-foot tower and examine the artifacts in the maritime museum.

 Stephen Foster Folk Culture Center State Park, White Springs - Situated on the banks of the Suwannee River and paying... tribute to the great American composer Stephen Foster (whose song by the same name is Florida's state song), the park's museum honors the man and his songs.
 The 97-bell carillon plays his music throughout the day.

 National Museum of Naval Aviation, Pensacola - Located in Florida's Panhandle, the National Museum of Naval Aviation is one of the largest air and space museums in the world.